tapfortap/Documentation/AndroidAPIReference.md

 ### Overview

-This class is responsible for downloading and showing interstitial ads.
+This class is responsible for downloading and showing interstitials.

 ### Special Considerations

-Always be sure that an interstitial is ready to be shown by either using the callbacks or by using the isReadyToShow method.
+Always be sure that an interstitial is ready to be shown by either using the listeners or by using the isReadyToShow method.
 Failure to do so may cause an ad to be shown at unexpected or undersireable times due to network connectivity.

 ### Methods

 #### public static Interstitial create(Context context)

-Creates and starts loading an interstitial
+Creates and starts loading an interstitial.

 **Parameters**